 The two-man team immediately set to work on Parallax for the Commodore 64, which won them a £1000 deal with Ocean Publishing, and became Sensible’s first success.

-Sensible software’s first critically acclaimed game came in the companies infancy; Wizball, which was proclaimed to be “Game of the Decade” (1980’s) by Zzap64 magazine.
+Sensible Software’s first critically acclaimed game came in the infancy of the company; Wizball was proclaimed to be “Game of the Decade” (1980’s) by Zzap64 magazine.

 The young software house based in Chelmsford, Essex, U.K. was establishing a reputation for high quality software and Wizball was just the tip of the iceberg.

-Following on from the success of Wizball sensible software released Shoot-Em Up Construction Kit (S.E.U.C.K.), which aloud players with no knowledge of game creation the chance to generate their own content within hours.
+Following on from the success of Wizball Sensible Software released Shoot-Em Up Construction Kit (S.E.U.C.K.), which allowed players with no knowledge of game creation the chance to generate their own content within hours.

 Jon and Chris now found themselves leading a profitable, reputable company.
 It was a meteoric rise since joining LT Software as college-dropouts, but their success hadn’t peaked yet.

-Early in 1990 Martin Galway left to join fledgling software house Origin software in the United States, but his departure didn’t slow the growth of sensible software.
-Brimming with confidence and an established reputation the company migrated from the 8-bit era to the new more powerful Amiga and Atari ST. The increase in processing power also brought about a change in direction for sensible software with two of their more original products Mega-Lo-Mania and Wizkid.
+Early in 1990 Martin Galway left to join fledgling software house Origin in the United States, but his departure didn’t slow the growth of Sensible Software.
+Brimming with confidence and with an established reputation the company migrated from the 8-bit era to the new, more powerful Amiga and Atari ST. The increase in processing power also brought about a change in direction for Sensible Software with two of their most original products; Mega-Lo-Mania and Wizkid.
 The former was a well-received simulation of a God’s struggle for dominance, and the latter was a platformer which continued the narrative of their earlier hit, Wizball.

-Sensible Soccer marked the company's return to sports and was released to a roar of critical acclaim.
+Sensible Soccer marked the return to sports for the company and was released to a roar of critical acclaim.
 It was an instant classic, and spent almost the entire year on top of the games chart.